-A man feels trapped into the bland existence in “the House that We Built” and finds himself wandering and yearning for a plethora of fanciful flavors not yet explored.
+A man feels trapped in the bland existence in “the House that We Built” and finds himself wandering and yearning for a plethora of fanciful flavours not yet explored.

 Soft ticking percussive rhythms, suffused with warm spacious pads, that flow, and burgeon, rippled gently by glossy wistful synth chords, hearty deep bass pulses, and shimmering jangly guitar melodies, around soulful, ecstatic male vocals, heightened in a glimmering soaring chorus dripping in nostalgic harmonies, croon over helpless desires begat in disillusioned monotony.

 Following a similar trajectory in many ways to The Boo Radleys, likewise, The Death Of Pop seem to master the secret formula for the perfect melody.

 The band will be donating 100% of digital sales this week to the following charitable organizations: Black Minds Matter UK, SARI, and INQUEST UK.